taner04/Dotnet-CleanArchitecture/README.md

 To launch the application:

 1. **Start Docker** to ensure all required containers and services can run.
-2. Run the `eShop.AppHost` project.
+2. Run the `AppHost` project.
 This will orchestrate the startup of all necessary services and dependencies.

 Alternatively, run the provided script from the root directory: